-Washington, D.C. -- Adolph Menzel's penetrating draftsmanship and versatility in style and subject matter will be on view in the first retrospective of works by this leading nineteenth-century German artist, at the National Gallery of Art, East Building, September 15, 1996 through January 5, 1997.
+Washington, D.C. -- Adolph Menzel's penetrating draftsmanship and versatility in style and subject matter will be on view in the first retrospective of works by this leading nineteenth-century German artist, at the National Gallery of Art, East Building, September 15, 1996, through January 5, 1997.

 Although Menzel is largely unknown to American audiences, he is familiar to French and German art lovers today and was celebrated in his lifetime.

 The exhibition is made possible in part by Mannesmann Capital Corporation.
 Additional support is provided by the Ministry for Foreign Affairs of the Federal Republic of Germany.
+The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.